-As a wedding photographer, one of the most common concerns I hear from clients is that they don’t want their wedding day to feel like a photo shoot.
+When I worked as a wedding photographer, one of the most common concerns I heard from clients was that they don’t want their wedding day to feel like a photo shoot.
 Which, of course, it shouldn’t.
 As the daughter of a photographer, I’m all too familiar with photo fatigue: the moment when you realize that smiling through one more photo means your face will definitely melt off.
 Particularly for introverts (though certainly not limited to them), having to endure an extended period of time where you feel like you have to be “on” can be seriously draining.

-Of course, the easy answer is that you don’t actually need a professional photographer to capture your wedding, or heck, even photos for that matter.
-But for those of us who want to have our cake and eat it too, here are a few tips I’ve learned over the past few years that can help minimize the effects of photo fatigue and allow you to enjoy your wedding the way you and your partner intended it.
+Of course, the easy answer is that you don’t need every shot on Pinterest’s must-have list, or heck, you can even forgo photos if they just aren’t a priority.
+But for those of us who want to have our cake and eat it too, here are a few tips I’ve learned over the years that can help minimize the effects of photo fatigue and allow you to enjoy your wedding the way you and your partner intended it.

-Choose the right photographer for you: First things first, ask your photographer about their style.
+I was a bridesmaid in a wedding once where the first thing the photographer did upon arrival was stage an elaborate boudoir session for the bride, complete with sultry faces and Austin Powers–esque directions from the photographer.
+I don’t know if he even said hi to anyone in the room.
+I’m sure you can guess how the rest of that day went.
+So first things first, ask your photographer about their style.
 How do they approach their work?
 Are they going to be minimally invasive during the day?
 Or do they take a more editorial approach to things?
 Photojournalists, as a rule, tend to make a real effort to stay out of the way and allow moments to unfold naturally.
-Which doesn’t mean that they won’t do posed portraits and family photos.
+(My BFF’s wedding photographer was so invisible that I didn’t even realize she had a photographer until pictures showed up on Instagram the following week.
+And yet, judging by the photos, he was everywhere.
+That is a skill.)
+Which doesn’t mean photojournalists won’t do posed portraits and family photos.
 Just that those things aren’t usually the focus of their work and, therefore, your day.
 But whatever style you choose, your photographer should make you feel comfortable enough in front of the camera that getting your photo taken starts blurring lines with maybe having a little fun.

-Secure yourself some privacy: Just because it’s our nature as photographers to capture every moment, doesn’t mean you need every moment captured.
+Just because you’ve hired a photographer to capture every moment of your wedding, it doesn’t mean you need every moment captured.
 So if you want some privacy, just ask for it.
-Getting ready can be a great time to decompress before the wedding, so in the past I’ve had clients request that I not show up until afterwards.
-And you know what?
-That’s totally fine.
+Getting ready can be a great time to decompress before the wedding (boudoir sessions notwithstanding), and if you think you might want that, it’s totally fine to request that your photographer not show up until the very end or just after.
 Another great option is to take a few minutes away from everyone right after your ceremony to have a quiet moment to reflect with your partner.
 Your photographer will take that time to focus on photographing your guests and rehydrating.